TimothyJao/portfolio/src/content/about/index.md

   - React
   - Redux
   - Node.js
-  - Express
+  - PostgreSQL
-  - Postgresql
+  - Python
-  - Node.js
+  - Ruby
 ---

 Hello!
-I'm Timothy, a software engineer based in San Francisco, CA. I once built robots and spacecraft but now I build websites and applications.
+I'm Tim, a software engineer based in San Francisco, CA. I once built robots and spacecraft but now I build websites and applications.

-Shortly after graduating from University of California, Los Angeles in Electrical Engineering, I realized how much I love programming and its various uses.
-I am currently a student at App Academy and furthering my knowledge in computer science.
+Shortly after graduating from University of California, Los Angeles with a degree in Electrical Engineering in 2018, I realized how much I love programming and its various uses.
+I just recently finished App Academy and am currently looking for a job in the tech industry!

 Here's a few technologies I've been using lately: